About ESUKU DEVELOPMENT FOUNDATION (EDF)

 9.1 Chairman – Chief (Dr.) Akpobolokami Andy Mezeh

-Provides strategic and visionary leadership, presides over all meetings, ensures effective governance, and represents AMF at official and inter-organisational engagements.
-The Chair shall co-sign all official instruments and uphold the Foundation’s moral and ethical standing.
+Provides strategic and visionary leadership, presides over all meetings, ensures effective governance, and represents EDF at official and inter-organisational engagements.
+The Chairman shall co-sign all official instruments and uphold the Foundation’s moral and ethical standing.

 9.2 Vice-Chairman – Cmr.
 Togo Ojobokeme